rachwo/Flow-pipeline/README.md

 To begin, your directory hierarchy should look similar to this.
 Each tube acquired by flow should be exported in **scale value** from FlowJo (flow_sample_X.csv) and should be contained in a folder with all other samples collected on that day.

-*NOTE: if normalization is not needed, then the *`Beads.csv` *files acquired at each timepoint are not required).
-However, if you choose to normalize your data, the bead data must be saved as *`Beads.csv`, *and there must be one `Beads.csv` file per acquisition folder*.
+*NOTE: if normalization is not needed, then the `Beads.csv` files acquired at each timepoint are not required).
+However, if you choose to normalize your data, the bead data must be saved as `Beads.csv`, and there must be one `Beads.csv` file per acquisition folder

 ```
 Parent